Sallie Mae creates new student loans for med school

 In fact, the national student loan debt has reached $1.4 trillion, with many in their 40s and 50s still having to pay back loans – decades after finishing college.

 If you want to get your head around how student loans actually work and decide which one might be the best option for you, then take a look at our student loans guide.
-Or see if refinancing would help you save money on your student loan debt.
+Or see if refinancing dental school would help you save money on your student loan debt.